KSP-KOS/KOS/README.md

     CEILING(1.887).     // Rounds up to the nearest whole number. e.g. 2
     ROUND(1.887).       // Rounds to the nearest whole number. e.g. 2
     ROUND(1.887, 2).    // Rounds to the nearest place value. e.g. 1.89
-    SQRT(7.89).         // Returns square root. e.g. 2.80891438103763
+    LN(5)               // Gives the natural log of the provided number LOG10(5)            // Gives the log base 10 of the provided number SQRT(7.89).         // Returns square root. e.g. 2.80891438103763

 ### Trigonometric Functions